Kroger Logo

 Kroger Logo 2004-present

-In parallel with the base logo, an adjacent one appeared.
-It is still used in branded gas stations and looks like a diamond-shaped icon with abstraction.
+In parallel with the base logo, another appeared.
+It is still used at branded gas stations and appears as a diamond-shaped icon with an abstract design.
 Inside the geometric figure, red, blue, yellow, and light blue spots of indeterminate configuration.
 A light gray line runs along the edge of the icon.
 The name of the trade and commercial network is located under the diamond.
-It has a completely different font – no elongated letters.
-Both “r” have exactly cut heads, while “g” has the original top protrusion, which also has a straight cut.
+It has a completely different font, no elongated letters.
+Both “r” have exactly cut heads, while “g” has the original top protrusion, which is also straight-cut.

 2019 – today